Mixfaa/uchat-server/README.md

 Hardfork with mongodb as database
 Also it is reactive (inside)

+Unfortunately, reactive driver for mongodb does not support dbref

 Uses encryption by this scheme:

 User register with public key and stores his private key ->